laro/Cilia/README.md

             - you have to cast
         - Error with `if aUInt < 0`
             - if the literal on the right is `<= 0`
-    - Mixing integer and float
+    - Mixing integer with float
         - `1 * aFloat` is possible
             - Warning, if the integer literal cannot be reproduced exactly as `Float32`/`64`
         - `anInt * aFloat` is possible